-Today, 75%–98% of college students admit to having cheated in high school.
-What?!
+Between 75%–98% of college students admit to having cheated in high school.
 Typically when one thinks of a “cheater,” they think of some hooligan who doesn’t even try to learn the class material.
-But now even the “smart” kids who make good grades cheat.
+But even top students who make good grades cheat.
 Cheating in school might seem like a harmless little shortcut, but there are real and seriously harmful repercussions—whether or not you get caught.
 Let's take a look at why students cheat, the serious consequences you can face, and more honest alternatives for when you need academic help.

 “I want to get the grade, not the education”

-With the pressure to achieve a high class rank and GPA, it’s easy to lose sight of what school is actually about: learning.
-You are in school to get a good education, first and foremost.
-Then, you are expected to demonstrate your knowledge in your good grades.
+With the pressure to achieve a high GPA and class rank, it’s easy to lose sight of what school is actually about: learning.
+You're in school to get a good education, first and foremost.
+Then you are expected to demonstrate your knowledge in your good grades.
 Learn the material; the grades will follow.
-And if you’re so overwhelmed that you think cheating is your only way to keep your grades up, there are much better options—keep reading!
+And if you’re so overwhelmed that you think cheating is your only way to keep your grades up, there are much better options (keep reading!).

 “If I cheat, I’m only affecting myself”